Niles Scott

-Niles Scott (born September 30, 1995) is an American football nose tackle for the DC Defenders of the United Football League (UFL).
+Niles Scott (born September 30, 1995) is an American football nose tackle.
 He played college football at Frostburg State.

 College career

 Scott played four seasons for Division III Frostburg State, where he recorded 150 tackles, 43 of them for loss, and 25 sacks.
 During his senior season, Scott recorded 16.5 tackles for a loss, 10 sacks and 51 total tackles and was named First-team AP Little All-America, the D3football.com All-America Second-team and the D3football.com All-East Region Defensive Player of the Year.
 Additionally, Scott was one of only three Division III players to be named to the 2018 SPIRAL Tropical Bowl.